TristanSchmidCode/Get_company_info/README.md

 With this program you can find companies that have a given:
 . list of sic codes
 . string in its name
+. list of sic codes and string in its name

 With this program  you can also find information on a companie, using their companie number.